Additional Grant Funding

 - Bikeability for Phase 1 and 2

-In 2018-19, PFS received a £10,000 PE and Sports Grant.
-The Governors and the SLT agreed that the money must be used so that all children benefited regardless of sporting ability.
+The Governors and the SLT have agreed that the money must be used so that all children benefited regardless of sporting ability.
 In the previous 12 months the students and parents had really valued the swimming lessons which we offered at the local Cally Pool, but the amount of individual support the instructor could give each student was limited.
 The decision was made to increase the number of swimming sessions to two per week.
 This enabled us to split the sessions between Phase 3 and Phases 1 and 2.
 We also paid for an additional instructor so that the instruction could be differentiated.
 During the year all students took part in swimming lessons and all students making progress in a range of different strokes and self-safe rescue techniques.
 Students are awarded certificates by the centre and a display summarising and celebrating their achievements is kept updated in reception.
 Alongside this, PFS also ran two Bikeability courses (Levels 1 and 2) for students as well as providing weekly visits to Arsenal FC Community based programme.

 Year 7 Catch-Up Premium